awslabs/deequ/analyzerDoc.md

     Computes the [pearson correlation coefficient](https://en.wikipedia.org/wiki/Pearson_correlation_coefficient) between the two given columns.
     It has a value between -1 and +1, where +1 is total positive linear correlation, 0 is no linear correlation, and −1 is total negative linear correlation.
 ## CountDistinct
-    Number of distinct values in the column.
 ## DataType
-    Yields a distribution map, including the overall number of values of each datatype and the percentage of each datatype.
-    Possible datatypes are Boolean, Fractional, Integral, Unknown and String.
 ## Distinctness
-    Distinctness is the fraction of the number of distinct values devided by the number of all values of a column.
-Can be given a sequence of columns.
 ## Entropy
 ## Histogram
+    Divides the columns of the values in the given column into buckets.
+The number of buckets has to be given by the user and has to be smaller than or euqal to 1000.
+Furthermore the user has to give a user defined function as an input parameter that is applied to the bins.
 ## Maximum
     Returns the largest value in the given column.
 Works only for numerical columns.
 Only for numeric columns.
 ## Mean